JustTemmie/steam-presence/README.md

 a short hike=https://cdn2.steamgriddb.com/file/sgdb-cdn/icon/6a30e32e56fce5cf381895dfe6ca7b6f.png||Art by Julia on SteamGrid DB risk of rain 2=https://cdn2.steamgriddb.com/file/sgdb-cdn/icon/c4492cbe90fbdbf88a5aec486aa81ed5/32/256x256.png||Art by darklinkpower on SteamGrid DB
 ```
-name of game=link to image||text to appear when hovering over (optional)
+name of game=link to image||optional text to appear when hovering over

 ## Use Steam Store Fallback
 this will only have an effect if 1) the script fails to fetch an icon from SGDB, or 2) SGDB is simply disabled

-what this does is navigate to the store page of your game, and gets the link from the header image there, this will get cropped so it's not ideal but it works and is a nice fallback
+what this does is navigate to the store page of your game, and copy the link directly from the header image there, this image will end up getting cropped so it's not ideal but it works fairly well, at least in my opinion.

 # Local Games
 this will make the script scan for games running locally